BV-BRC/BV-BRC-Docs/docroot/quick_start/ird-vipr_bv-brc_mapping.md

 Once signed in, users can access their private and shared workspaces from the WORKSPACES top menu.

+***Note that, as of October 31, 2022, all IRD/ViPR workbench data and files were copied into the user's corresponding workspace in BV-BRC.
+The data are organized into three folders: Working Sets, Uploaded Files, and Analysis Results.
+You can access this workspace with the same login credentials that you have for IRD/ViPR.
+There will be a README.txt file in the workspace that provides additional details.***

 ![BV-BRC Workspaces Top Menu](./images/bv_workspaces_menu_top_nav.png)

 ![BV-BRC Workspaces Menu](./images/bv_workspaces_menu.png)